 2. Senator James Inhofe (31%) who claims “climate change is the biggest hoax in history”.
 He has compared the United States Environmental Protection Agency to a Gestapo bureaucracy, EPA Administrator Carol Browner to Tokyo Rose, and now he’s chairman of the Senate Science Committee.
 Award: A path for the KXL pipeline through his backyard.

 3. Tony Abbot (19%) – Australian Prime Minister who led the repeal of the carbon tax, even though Australia is one of the world’s largest polluters per capita and is facing serious changes to climate and weather systems as a result of global warming.
 The Guardian described it as “an act of gross moral negligence to the future prosperity of this country and future generations.”
 Award: A million lumps of coal for next Christmas, delivered to his front yard.

 4. Dr. Richard S. Lindzen (7%) – Senior Fellow at the Cato Institute who described the recent U.S. Senate climate vote as a bizarre and ludicrous “attempt to hijack science for political purposes”.
 The Cato Institute is a part of the Climate Change Denial Machine, and the “focus his work is on the interaction between climate science and policymakers”.
 Once a fine scientist, denial for political purposes is now Dr. Lindzen’s job and he knows enough to sound impressive as he disputes accepted science.
 Prize: A trophy engraved “Outstanding Climate Science Hypocrite Award”.

-It is important that we keep in mind those who are heroes and villains to the environment.
-I wish to thank those who provided the nominations, the prize suggestions, the insightful and often humorous comments, and the votes to determine the winners.
-As this year goes by, please take note of those you wish to nominate for the 2014 awards.
+It is important that we keep in mind those who have the greatest impact, for good or ill, on the environment.
+I wish to thank those who provided the nominations, the prize suggestions, the insightful and humorous comments, and the votes to determine the winners.
+As this year goes by, please take note of those you wish to nominate for the 2015 awards.